 Pic credit: My Domaine

-However, from a purchasing point of view, my use of affiliate links makes absolutely no difference to you as the reader or buyer.
-They don’t increase the price of your purchase; it just means that the company involved (River Island*, say, or Asos*) has to pay a percentage to RewardStyle, which then pays a percentage to me.
-(Point to note: there are more programmes for affiliate links than just RewardStyle, but it’s the one I use and, therefore, the one I know about!)
+However, from a purchasing point of view, my use of affiliate marketing makes absolutely no difference to you as the reader or buyer.
+It doesn’t increase the price of your purchase; it just means that the company involved (River Island*, say, or Asos*) has to pay a percentage to RewardStyle, which then pays a percentage to me.

 The only way it might change your experience, as I explained above, is that bloggers are incentivised to do more sharing of the “omg love this gorgeous bag!” variety, which may get annoying.
 But you don’t have to click – it’s entirely your choice.